Apologeticus: Authorship

 Not much is known about the life of Quintus Septimus Florens Tertullian.
 Some scholars believe him to have been a presbyter (priest) of the Christian Church, the son of a Roman centurion, and have him training to be a lawyer in Rome.
 Others, like David Wright, find that to be highly improbable.
 "No firm evidence places him in Rome at all, or for that matter anywhere outside of Carthage… It is in the well-educated circles in Carthage," Wright argues, "that Tertullian most securely belongs".
-Sometime after his conversion to the Christian faith, Tertullian left the Orthodox Church in favor of the Montanist movement, which he remained a part of for at least 10–15 years of his active life and whose influence can be seen in many of his later works.
+Sometime after his conversion to the Christian faith, Tertullian left the mainstream Church in favour of the Montanist movement which he remained a part of for at least 10–15 years of his active life and whose influence can be seen in many of his later works.

 Ascribed date

 Apologeticus, his most famous apologetic work, was written in Carthage in the summer or autumn of AD 197, during the reign of :Septimius Severus.
 Using this date, most scholars agree that Tertullian's conversion to Christianity occurred sometime before 197, possibly around 195.
 It was written before the edict of Septimius Severus (AD 202), and consequently, the laws to which Tertullian took exception were those under which the Christians of the 1st and 2nd centuries had been convicted.